puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-queries/index.md

 - **topology-id**: Identifier of network-topology/topology list entry.
 Currently, supported topologies, under which this RPC can be used, are: 'uniconfig', 'templates', 'unistore', and snapshot topologies.
-- **node-id**: Identifier of specific network-topology/node list entry which configuration is filtered using specified jsonb-path-query.
+- **node-id**: Identifier of specific network-topology/node list entry whose configuration is filtered using specified jsonb-path-query.
 - **jsonb-path-query**: JSONB-path query used for selection and filtering of subtrees in the node configuration stored in the PostgreSQL.
 JSONB-path must start from root "frinx-uniconfig-topology:configuration" container